4 Ways of Making a Good Choice Every Day

 On the left, jot down the pros of starting a new career, and on the right, the cons.

-For me, it’s all or nothing.
+For me, it’s an all-or-nothing approach.

 Choosing a Partner: Making Good Choices in Relationships